Ousley.ai / Apple-platform coding AI · in development

 Built for Apple developers who need working results.

-Ousley is an AI coding product in development for Swift and Xcode.
-Not broader demos or louder claims — cleaner edit-build-test loops, fewer retry cycles, and better behavior on the Apple-specific tasks that generalist tools still treat as edge cases.
+Ousley is an AI coding system in development for Swift and Xcode.
+Not broader demos or louder claims.
+It pairs a headless build-fix-verify loop with a fine-tuned Apple specialist, so you reach working code in fewer tries on the tasks generalist tools still get wrong.

 Focus Swift + Xcode workflows